-Leno invited the band onto the Tonight Show for his New Year's celebration in 2005 — a performance that, as you can see in the video above, included a bit of off-the-cuff celebratory profanity from singer Vince Neil to drummer Tommy Lee.
-Standards for language are a little looser during the late-night hours, but wishing someone a "happy fucking New Year" is generally frowned upon no matter what time of day it is, and the FCC got involved after registering a number of complaints; meanwhile, Tonight Show owners NBC issued their own response, reportedly banning the band from the network.
+Leno invited the band onto the Tonight Show for his New Year's celebration in 2005 — a performance that, as you can see in the video below, included a bit of off-the-cuff celebratory profanity from singer Vince Neil to drummer Tommy Lee.
+Standards for language are a little looser during the late-night hours, but wishing someone a "happy fucking New Year" is generally frowned upon no matter what time of day it is.

-The members of the group, who were then out supporting their Red, White & Crüe hits compilation, didn't take kindly to being closed off from a potential promotional avenue, and decided to fight back by suing NBC for violating their free-speech rights and negatively impacting concert tickets and album sales.
+Members of Motley Crue, who were then out supporting their Red, White & Crue hits compilation, didn't take kindly to being closed off from a potential promotional avenue, and decided to fight back by suing NBC for violating their free-speech rights and negatively impacting concert tickets and album sales.

-According to the Crüe, they tried to issue a public apology for Neil's slip-up, but were prevented by network brass — who then allegedly pulled the plug on a subsequent planned appearance on Last Call With Carson Daly.
-According to the band's attorneys, this constituted unfair treatment since other acts (such as John Mayer and System of a Down) had blurted out their own bad words without similar reprisal.
+The band said they tried to issue a public apology for Neil's slip-up, but were prevented by network brass — who then allegedly pulled the plug on a subsequent planned appearance on Last Call With Carson Daly.
+According to Motley Crue's attorneys, this constituted unfair treatment since other acts (such as John Mayer and System of a Down) had blurted out their own bad words without similar reprisal.

 Watch Motley Crue Perform on 'The Tonight Show'

-Ultimately, the suit appears to have been settled out of court, and in any event, the ban didn't hold — in fact, Leno's successor Jimmy Fallon hosted Mötley Crüe on The Tonight Show in 2014 — but at least one First Amendment attorney thought the band, while perhaps technically correct in terms of inconsistent decency standards, faced a steep uphill climb in its fight against the network.
+Ultimately, the suit appears to have been settled out of court, and in any event, the ban didn't hold: In fact, Leno's successor Jimmy Fallon played host to Motley Crue on The Tonight Show in 2014 .

 "The day is coming for the courts to finally define indecency," lawyer Doug Mirell told CNN.
 "The problem right now is that the FCC is purporting to enforce what I think is a vague standard. ...
 In regards to this lawsuit, they don't have a chance in hell.
 But it sure does bring in a lot of publicity."